How It Works

 For difficult sites:

-1. Adjust thresholds: Lower min_score or char_threshold
+1. Adjust thresholds such as min_score or char_threshold

 See Configuration for options.